StoredMink/Messaging-App/README.md

 # DevOps Message System

 A simple DevOps practice project demonstrating Docker, Nginx, Redis, Python, and MySQL integration.
+WARNING: Due to its simplicity, the application lacks some sequerity, like Redis paasword.
+Please do audit sequerity before using in prod enviroment.

 ## Project Overview